Serving the Construction Needs of the Northwest Since 1923

 2010

-JH Kelly completes five LEED commercial high rise projects totaling $50 million on Portland’s south waterfront.
+JH Kelly completes five LEED commercial high-rise projects totaling $50 million on Portland’s south waterfront.

 2010

-JH Kelly doubles the size of it’s piping fabrication facility to accommodate increased demand from large clients
+JH Kelly doubles the size of its piping fabrication facility to accommodate increased demand from large clients

 2010